Salary Alone Does Not Earn Overtime Exemption Status

 When an employee is promoted to “manager,” are the days of clocking hours and being paid overtime a thing of the past?
 Not necessarily, says the authors of “Too Many Managers: Strategic Use of Titles to Avoid Overtime Payments.”

-According to their research, many organizations intentionally promote an employee to “manager” and then pay them a salary barely above the required minimum (federal standard is currently $684/week or $35,568/year).
+According to their research, many organizations intentionally promote an employee to “manager” and then pay them a salary barely above the required minimum (federal minimum standard amount is $684/week or $35,568/year prior to July 1, 2024; as of July 1, 2024, the federal minimum standard is $844/week or $43,888/year; as of January 1, 2025, the federal minimum standard is $1,127/week or $58,656/year).
 While on the surface this does not seem wrong, doing so to avoid tracking hours and paying overtime for those who otherwise would qualify for overtime is illegal.

 But aren’t managers exempt from overtime?

 Not always.
-While some states have stricter standards than those found in the Federal Labor Standards Act (FLSA), the federal standard requires specific job duties to be considered in addition to being paid on a regular salaried basis of at least $684/week.
+While some states have stricter standards than those found in the Federal Labor Standards Act (FLSA), the federal standard requires specific job duties to be considered in addition to being paid at least the minimum federal amount.
 Those job duties fall under the exemption categories of: Executive, Administrative, Professional, Creative Professional, and Computer Employee.

 The two exemption categories that are most often confused for overtime are the executive and administrative exemptions.
 To help clarify, let’s take a closer look at each of these and highlight several class-action lawsuits where corporations got it wrong.